mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   :math:`S(Q, \omega)`.

 Group Input
-  The :ref:`ElasticWindowMultiple <algm-ElasticWindowMultiple>` algorithm is performed on the inputed files and returns a group workspace as the output.
+  The :ref:`ElasticWindowMultiple <algm-ElasticWindowMultiple>` algorithm is performed on the input files and returns a group workspace as the output.
 This option, if unchecked, will ungroup these output workspaces.

 Load History